3D-HGS: 3D Half-Gaussian Splatting: Method

-where $\mathbf{n} = [n_1,n_2,n_3]^T$ is the normal of the splitting plane, represented as a column vector, while the other half Gaussian is obtained by changing the sign of the normal.
+where $\mathbf{n} = [n_1,n_2,n_3]^T$ is the normal of the splitting plane through the full Gaussian center, represented as a column vector, while the complementary half Gaussian is obtained by simply changing the sign of the normal.
 The integration of a 3D Half Gaussian along the $z$ axis yields a similar result as Eq.~\ref{eq:5}, except for a scaling factor related to the normal of the splitting plane: